afqueiruga/cornflakes/README.md

 1. Peridynamics
 1. Bonded Particles
 1. Reproducing Kernel Particle Method
-1. Fully coupled Peridynamics + 2D FEM + 1D dynamically mesh FEM all in cornflakes
+1. Fully coupled Peridynamics + 2D FEM + 1D dynamically mesh FEM, all in cornflakes
-1. FEM coupled to a linked finite difference code
+1. FEM in cornflakes coupled to an externally linked finite difference code

 Similarities to other packages